 After you smash the potatoes, you will need to lower the oven temp, down to 400ºF.
 Otherwise, your crust will burn.

 Pour the egg mixture over the tater tots crust.
 Add diced ham.
 Then top with the last 1 cup of cheddar cheese.

-Bake for 20-25 minutes, until the eggs are set in the middle of the casserole and the top is golden and bubbly.
-Top with green onions before serving.
+Bake for 20-25 minutes, until the eggs are set, the cheese is melted, and the top is golden and bubbly.

-Ore-Ida Tater Tots are naturally gluten-free, and their bags are labeled as.
-Their site also states that they are produced in a wheat-free facility.
+According to their website, Ore-Ida Tater Tots are naturally gluten-free, and are also produced in a wheat-free facility.